JNR KiHa 40 series

 Current Operations & Future Prospects

-JR East retains a few Joyful Trains, which are for rail tours and special trains during peak seasons.
+JR East retains three Joyful Train units, namely Resort Kumagera, View Coaster Kazekko and Koshino Shu*Kura, which are for rail tours and special trains during high seasons.

-JR West operates the series in various lines such as Hokuriku, Chugoku and San'in regions.
-The KiHa 40 series is the most common type on non-electrified lines.
-JR West built an electric-diesel train called DEC 700 series in 2021.
-Though it is under testing, JR West might mass-produce it in the mid or late-2020s to replace the KiHa 40 series.
+JR West operates the series on various lines in the Hokuriku, Chugoku and San'in regions.
+The KiHa 40 series is arguably the most common type on non-electrified railways.
+While JR West built an electric-diesel train called DEC 700 series in 2021 (which is still under testing), and JR West might mass-produce it in the late-2020s or the 2030s to replace the KiHa 40 series, no details have been officially announced so far.

-JR Shikoku has several carriages of the series and use in Tokushima area mostly during peak times.
-There are limited services towards Takamatsu as well.
-The company is going to introduce new diesel trains for regional services in 2025 to replace the KiHa 40 series.
+JR Shikoku has several carriages of the series and uses on the Kotoku, Mugi and Tokushima Lines mostly during peak times.
+The company is going to introduce brand new 3600 series hybrid-diesel trains for regional services in 2026 to replace the KiHa 40 series.

-JR Kyushu uses the series mostly in Kagoshima, Kumamoto, Miyazaki and Oita Prefectures.
-The company also has several converted units for limited express at weekends and holidays such as Futatsuboshi 4047.
-Those in Fukuoka Prefecture were replaced with battery electric multiple units, but the KiHa 40 series are likely to remain in the other areas for a while.
+JR Kyushu uses the series in Kagoshima, Kumamoto, Miyazaki and Oita Prefectures.
+The company also has several converted units for limited express running at weekends and on holidays such as Futatsuboshi 4047.
+Those in Fukuoka Prefecture were replaced with 819 series battery-electric multiple units, while others in Nagasaki area were replaced with YC1 series diesel multiple units, but the KiHa 40 series are likely to remain in the other areas for a while.

 Photos